 By Louise Norris

 Although Nevada Health Link is working better than it was in October, there are still problems with the site, including concerns that ID cards and bills are not being sent to insureds in a timely fashion.
 The state hired Xerox – with a $70 million contract – about $12 million of which had been paid by the end of January – to create and operate the exchange, and Governor Brian Sandoval was putting pressure on Xerox to get the site completely operational as soon as possible.
+In late March, Xerox presented their plan for fixing the problems with the site and ensuring that it will be working much better by the 2015 open enrollment that begins in November.

 Nevada’s Division of Insurance announced in late November that policies scheduled to end on December 31 could not be extended into 2014, and should instead be replaced with ACA compliant plans.